WProbot/simple-vps-monitoring/README.md

 # Simple VPS Monitoring
-This is a simple and lightweight shell script that logs current CPU and Memory usage with user-specified interval.
+This is a simple and lightweight shell script that logs current CPU and Memory usage og the host machine with user-specified interval.
 An HTML file contains usage-over-time graph is created and placed under directory defined in `simple-monitor.sh` script.
 Memory/CPU usage graph is generated using [Google Charts](https://developers.google.com/chart) scripts.
+Intended to run on remote server to provide quick access to usage logs via browser.

 ## How to use
 Place the script in convenient location, add execute permissions and add a cron job definition.